Home » Recipes » Cooking Method » Instant Pot » Instant Pot Spaghetti and Meatballs

 How to Make Instant Pot Spaghetti and Meatballs

-When it comes to easy instant pot recipes, nothing beats the simplicity of spaghetti and meatballs.
-Here’s how to pull it together.
-Be sure to scroll to the recipe card at the bottom of this post for detailed instructions.
+When it comes to easy instant pot recipes, nothing beats the simplicity of spaghetti and meatballs!
+Below is a quick recipe overview, but please scroll down to the recipe card for full instructions.

 • Pressure Cook: Seal the Instant Pot and turn up the pressure!
 Cook on manual pressure on high for 9 minutes.
-Then do a manual quick pressure release.
-Toss spaghetti and meatballs together with sauce, using tongs.
-Serve!
+Then do a manual quick pressure release and toss the spaghetti and meatballs together.
+The pasta will continue to absorb the liquid as you toss it, so don’t be nervous if it looks too liquid-y when you first open the pot!

-• Pasta Amount: This recipe uses 12 ounces of pasta.
-We know it’s tempting to add the entire 16 oz package of pasta, but everything in this recipe is done in perfect ratios for the right liquid to pasta.
+• Pasta Amount: This recipe uses 12 oz of pasta.
+We know it’s tempting to add the entire 16 oz package of pasta, but everything in this recipe is done in perfect ratios for the right amount of liquid to pasta.
 If you use more pasta, you will have spots where the noodles will be dry and not cooked.

 • Frozen Meatballs: We tested this recipe with fresh meatballs and frozen cooked meatballs.
 The fresh meatballs fall apart in the pressure cooker and do not hold up.
 You can use them, but they will be in much smaller chunks by the time everything is done.

 • Ground Beef: If you want a more traditional spaghetti with meat sauce, use ground beef instead of the frozen meatballs!
-Just add the ground beef to the sauté step and cook until it’s no longer pink.
+Add the ground beef to the sauté step and cook until it’s no longer pink.
+Scrape up any stuck on bits from the bottom of the pot, adding a little water if needed to deglaze the pot.
+Then continue with the recipe as written!

 • Instant Pot Tips: If you aren’t familiar with your instant pot, just watch the video below.
 We’ll show you what settings we used and how to do a quick pressure release.
 Don’t skip this step or the pasta will become very overcooked and mushy.

-Overhead image of spaghetti and meatballs on a plate with a side plate of garlic bread and a bowl of parmesan cheese.
+Spaghetti and meatballs are served on a plate with garlic bread and fresh parsley.

 Instant Pot Spaghetti and Meatballs on a white plate with cheese and parsley on top.